psychemedia/pentrich-uprising/resources/110_luddites-retold-notts.md

 In the course of this wild talk William Turner said, "The fact was, the badger must be drawn, and when he ran out, they would shoot him."

-"In my own parish, Wingfield," Turner went on to say, "we have got some little vermin to kill, and we must kill them before we leave.""
+"In my own parish, Wingfield," Turner went on to say, "we have got some little vermin to kill, and we must kill them before we leave."

 Upon this, Anthony Martin, an iron worker from Butterley, who had dropped into the White Horse with a friend by accident, remarked "that they should mind, for there were constables in the room, himself and a man named Shirley Asbury," upon which Brandreth's men threatened to cram the two constables up the chimney.
 Brandreth, too, swore they would shoot any one that opposed them, or any one that said anything about them.
 The men present were iron founders, stocking makers, and field labourers, and all listened eagerly to the "Nottingham Captain."
 The rebels, confident of success, swore that every village should kill its own vermin, for that farm-yard metaphor seemed to exactly hit their fancy.
 They particularly spoke of firing straw before the door of Colonel Halton, a magistrate at Wingfield, and shooting him when he came out.
 Then they were to march on and meet Sheffield and Chesterfield at Butterley.
 There they had planned to kill Mr. Jessop, Mr. Goodwin, and Mr. Wragg, of the iron-works there, and to take were several men near the mysterious possession of the place.
 At Nottingham, Brandreth said there would be plenty of men and a hundred guineas each for them.
 It would be like a journey of pleasure, and they would after that go down the river (probably the Trent), and carry the game further.
 Brandreth, staunch to business and indifferent to loud chatter and vapouring rant, now wanted a barrel of gunpowder, that he might show the Pentridge men the way to make cartridges, the desire to possess and to burn which seemed fast spreading in this amiable society.
 Now and then he drew a favoured man aside, and talked with him under breath, and so the lava began to creep and creep from the crater.